Tinkerforge/doc/en/source/Software/Brickd.rst

 After changing the configuration file Brick Daemon has to be restarted to pick up the changes:

-* Windows: You can use the ``logviewer.exe`` tool (part of the brickd installation) to restart the Brick Daemon service.
 * Linux (systemd)::

    sudo systemctl restart brickd